-PARam= par1 [unit1] . . parN [unitN]

-COLor= graphics color level for each PARAMeter (default=value specified for corresponding parameter in UACROSS.\ text c1 . . cN file - see table and paragraphs before it in Remarks)

-DASh= d1 . . dN contour dash mode for each PARAMeter; specify one of the following values for each PARAMeter:

-ALL - dash all contours

-NONE - do not dash contours

-NEG - dash negative contours only

-POS - dash positive contours only

-(default=value specified for corresponding parameter in UACROSS.\ text file - see table and paragraphs before it in see table and paragraphs before it in Remarks)

-Remarks)

-LINt= l1 . . lN contour label interval for each PARAMeter; the value must be greater than 0; the value 1 means label every contour, 2 means label every other contour, etc. (default=value specified for corresponding parameter in UACROSS.\ text file -

-LSIze= 11 . . lN contour label height, in pixels, for each PARAMeter (default=value specified for corresponding parameter in

-UACROSS.\ text file - see table and paragraphs before it in Remarks)

-SMOoth= s1 . . sNcontour smoothing factor for each PARAMeter; the range is 3-50; larger numbers produce smoother contours

-(default=value specified for corresponding parameter in UACROSS.\ text file - see table and paragraphs before it in

-Remarks)
+PARam= par1 [ unit1 ] parN [ unitN ] list of up to 10 parameters to plot and their output units (default=THA[K]); the valid parameters are DIR, MIX, P, RH, SPD, SPDE, SPDN, SPDS, SPDZ, T, TD, TE, THA, THE, THW, TV, TW, U, V, WINDB, Z; see table in Remarks for parameter descriptions, their default units, and their defaults for the CINT, COLOR, DASH, LINT, LSIZE, and SMOOTH keywords CINt= c1 cN contour interval for each PARAMeter; specify 0 to let UACROSS compute a reasonable interval, a value greater than zero to select your own value, or the name of a string that contains up to 64 values (default=value specified for corresponding parameter in UACROSS. text file - see table and paragraphs before and after it in the Remarks) COLor= c1 cN graphics color level for each PARAMeter (default=value specified for corresponding parameter in UACROSS. text file - see table and paragraphs before it in Remarks) DASh= d1 dN contour dash mode for each PARAMeter; specify one of the following values for each PARAMeter: ALL - dash all contours NONE - do not dash contours NEG - dash negative contours only POS - dash positive contours only (default=value specified for corresponding parameter in UACROSS. text file - see table and paragraphs before it in Remarks) LINt= ll lN contour label interval for each PARAMeter; the value must be greater than 0; the value 1 means label every contour, 2 means label every other contour, etc. (default=value specified for corresponding parameter in UACROSS. text file - see table and paragraphs before it in Remarks) LSIze= 11 IN contour label height, in pixels, for each PARAMeter (default=value specified for corresponding parameter in UACROSS. text file - see table and paragraphs before it in Remarks) SMOoth= s1 sN contour smoothing factor for each PARAMeter; the range is 3-50; larger numbers produce smoother contours (default=value specified for corresponding parameter in UACROSS. text file - see table and paragraphs before it in Remarks)